-There are many other substances found in the foods and supplements we take in. these would fall under the category of botanicals, metabolites, and other enhancers of performance.
+Many other substances are found in the foods and supplements we take.
+These would fall under the category of botanicals, metabolites, and other performance enhancers.

 Low usage is recommended when starting off with any of these items.
-You should have solid record keeping to determine if there are any major benefits that arise.
+You should have solid record keeping to determine if any major benefits arise.

 These are the substances that we have in parts of the metabolism systems.
-We are able to produce some of these within our body, and others we need to take in from food sources.
-Some metabolites like the creatine, carnitine, and co-Q10 are found in supplemental form.
+We can produce some of these within our body, and others we need to take in from food sources.
+Some metabolites like creatine, carnitine, and co-Q10 are found in supplemental form.

-The body is able to make them, but it is still a good idea to load up on these substances to prevent any kind of shortage when exercising and to create a reserve in the body.
+The body can make them, but it is still a good idea to load up on these substances to prevent any kind of shortage when exercising and to create a reserve in the body.

 Athletes in research have been shown to have their performance improved with the presence of certain metabolites.

 This is another catchall term.
-This one if for plant substances.
+This one is for plant substances.
 Herb is another word that would be used for these substances.

 Prescribing plants is one of the oldest health sciences out there.
 Many plants have beneficial and powerful components in them.